 My birthday is fast approaching.
 On February 15 I will celebrate my 51st year on this journey and what a half decade plus it has been!
 I’ve found the perfect event venue to host the celebration too!

-Last year at this time, my daughter, granddaughter and I made our way to the land of my birth, Jamaica, to celebrate my half century and what a blast and joy it was.
+Last year at this time, my daughter, granddaughter, and I made our way to the land of my birth, Jamaica, to celebrate my half-century and what a blast and joy it was.
+It was the perfect gift for me because, between you and me, I think my daughter gets very nervous about what to get me because I always get her birthday gifts perfectly right.
+What she doesn’t know is I look on websites for Birthday Gifts For Entreprenuers because then it gives her the most useful things for her job that she also enjoys to no end.
 My birthday this year will be less eventful but no less memorable as I am finding that as the years go by, they are taking on characteristics and an intensity of meaning that were not present throughout my 20’s, 30’s and not to mention younger years.
 This deepening started with my 45th birthday and I shared that in a post published on my former blog.
 Today, six years later, you are invited to read that post (below) and share whether there is any part of it you can relate to.
 Leave a comment below to share your thoughts.
 As well, join this community and receive daily updates of posts, affirmations and my monthly FREE newsletter.

 Throwback Birthday: A Turning Point